Mechanism and Structure

 For this we need to “unthread” the topological locking of the RNA around the DNA.
 We believe this happens through a process called (hyper) forward translocation.

 Forward Translocation.
 During normal elongation, there is a repeating cycle in which the enzyme adds a base to the growing RNA, then moves forward (forward translocates) along the DNA to prepare for the adding the next base.
-This cycle is shown in the dotted box below.
+In the pre-translocated state below, the location for the incoming NTP is occupied by the last added base.
+To empty that spot, the enzyme moves forward by one base to the post-translocated state (or from the enzyme’s view, the DNA and RNA have moved backward by one base.

 Hyper Forward Translocation.
 It is possible for the RNA polymerase to move forward more than needed, a process called hyper forward translocation.
+The second step above is hyper forward translocation.
 Both forward and hyper forward translocation involve the following energetic balance:

 - melting of one base pair in the DNA (right-most red arrows)